Asking questions (pt. 2)

 }

-, containing the same prompt.
-What we’ve done a bit differently though, is that we’ve requested a non-streaming response (by setting stream
+containing the same prompt.
+However, we’ve requested a non-streaming response (by setting stream

-as false), so that we get our whole response at once.
+to false), so we receive the entire response at once.

 Getting a random Wikipedia article from our database

-The simplest approach we can take here is to pick a random number (X) between 1 and N, where N is equal to the number of Wikipedia articles in our database, and then to query the contents of the X-th article.
+The simplest approach is to pick a random number (X) between 1 and N, where N is the total number of Wikipedia articles in our database, and then query the contents of the X-th article.

-Before we can do that though, we need to assign each article an incremental ID.
-Although we already have an ID that came from our original dataset, this ID unfortunately isn’t sequential, and we’ve already filtered out some articles (and their IDs) when we removed redirects.
+Before doing this, we need to assign each article an incremental ID.
+Although our original dataset includes an ID, it isn’t sequential, and some articles (and their IDs) were removed during filtering.

 interface and run: